 The Business Watch program provides a method by which the business community and the James City County Police Department can work more closely together to prevent or solve problems in business parks, malls, shopping centers, individual businesses, etc.

 The program is predicated on the same concept as the very successful Neighborhood Watch Program where neighbors watch out for neighbors.
-Business Watch participation enhances involvement with neighboring businesses and offers many benefits to businesses, residents, and the police department.
+Business Watch participation enhances involvement with neighboring businesses and offers many benefits to businesses, residents, and the Police Department.

 We also provide instruction on numerous topics to business, homeowner groups, civic groups, etc. in the prevention of robbery, shoplifting, bad checks, burglary, fraud, credit card fraud and employee theft.
 We also provide instruction or presentations on home safety/security, business security and personal safety.
+To enroll in our Business Watch program, please complete our online enrollment form.

-The James City County Police Department will conduct a free on scene security survey of your home or business.
+The James City County Police Department will conduct a free, on-scene security survey of your home or business.
 We will also provide suggestions and information on how to keep your home or business safe.

 Lighting Surveys can be performed upon request for local businesses or residents.
 The proper use of lighting is one of the most important aspects in dealing with public safety and crime prevention.